Whatcom offers choices

 Upper division degree and certificates

-Whatcom’s new bachelor of applied science (BAS) degree in IT networking includes courses infused with security topics and embedded certificates of proficiency in cloud computing, industrial control systems (SCADA), mobile technologies, and web development.
+Whatcom’s new bachelor of applied science (BAS) degree in IT networking - cybersecurity includes courses infused with security topics and embedded certificates of proficiency in cloud computing, industrial control systems (SCADA), mobile technologies, and web development.
 The curriculum aligns with specific focus areas defined by the National Security Agency / Department of Homeland Security as part of their Center of Academic Excellence (CAE) program.
 Additionally, curriculum builds off of the National Initiative for Cybersecurity Education’s (NICE) Cybersecurity Workforce Framework and the Department of Labor’s (DOL) Cybersecurity Competency Model.
 As such the program will help meet the national shortage of cybersecurity professionals.

 Industry-recognized credentials and partnerships